lsst/rubin_sim/README.md

 And viola, one has the current version of the code, but the data files from a previous version.

+## Notes on installing/running on hyak (and other clusters)

+A new anaconda install is around 11 GB (and hyak has a home dir quota of 10GB), so ensure your anaconda dir and the rubin_sim_data dir are not in your home directory.
+Helpful link to the anaconda linux install instructions:  https://docs.anaconda.com/anaconda/install/linux/

+The `conda activate` command fails in a bash script.
+One must first `source ~/anaconda3/etc/profile.d/conda.sh ` (replace with path to your anaconda install if different), then `conda activate rubin`.

+The conda create command failed a few times.
+It looks like creating the conda environement and then installing dependencies in 3-4 batches can be a work-around.

+Handy command to get a build node on hyak `srun -p build --time=2:00:00 --mem=20G --pty /bin/bash`

 # Developer Guide